helloimfrei/gut-atlas/project_report.md

 Following consultation with a machine learning colleague experienced in metabolomics and microbiome research, ElasticNet regularization was employed for the logistic regression model.
 ElasticNet is standard practice in microbiome research for its ability to handle correlated features (common in compositional microbiome data) while maintaining interpretability.
 The model was optimized using Bayesian hyperparameter search with 5-fold stratified cross-validation.

-**Performance**: The logistic regression model achieved a cross-validation ROC AUC of [ROC_AUC] and demonstrated strong interpretability through its feature coefficients.
+**Performance**: The logistic regression model achieved a cross-validation ROC AUC of 0.780 and demonstrated strong interpretability through its feature coefficients.

 ### Baseline Model 2: XGBoost